 Our board of directors, upon the recommendation of the compensation committee, has approved the Centex Construction Products, Inc. Incentive Plan, which we refer to as the "Plan," and its submission to our stockholders for their approval.
 The Plan is a combined amendment and restatement of our existing stock option plans, which are the Centex Construction Products, Inc. Amended and Restated Stock Option Plan and the Centex Construction Products, Inc. 2000 Stock Option Plan.
-The number of shares available for issuance under the Plan has not increased from, and is the same as, the total number of share available for issuance under our two existing stock option plans.
-We have elected to propose this new equity incentive compensation plan at this time in order to:
+The number of shares available for issuance under the Plan has not increased from, and is the same as, the total number of share available for issuance under the propose this new equity incentive compensation plan at this time in order to: